top of page

 Through the efforts of 27 inaugural volunteers, the initial technological concept behind Real Ice came to life and quickly caught global attention as a feature in the trailer for Hyundai x UNDP’s ‘For Tomorrow’ initiative, focused on sustainable solutions tackling environmental and societal issues.

-In 2021, Real Ice formalised as a UK company and developed an R&D plan to prove out practical solutions for the restoration of Arctic Sea Ice at scale.
+In 2021, Real Ice formalised as a UK company and operationalise the science at scale to prove out practical solutions for the restoration of Arctic Sea Ice.

 Today, with invaluable support from Arctic Research and Sea Ice thought leaders and an incredible team of engineers, operators, and climate scientists, testing of the AquaFreeze approach in Arctic conditions is set to begin.